mitotic/fifofum/README.md

 2-dimensional data matrix as a pixel image, optionally overlaid on another background image.
 It transmits output using Unix named pipes (which are also known as FIFOs, because data is transmitted in a First In, First Out fashion).
-Linking to the `fifofum` library enables running programs to continuously write text and PNG image data to named pipes, which appear like files.
+Linking to the `fifofum` library enables running programs to continuously write text and image data to named pipes, which appear like files.
 A different program reads from these named files and continuously displays the output, as needed.
 (If no program is reading from the named pipe, the output is conveniently discarded.)